sdc-china/IDA-doc/_posts/2018-08-03-pipeline-create-a-pipeline-for-continuous-deployment.md

 1. Click the **Create Pipeline** button on the pipeline page.

    ![][pipeline_create]
    In the **Build Triggers** section, you can configure how to automatically trigger the pipeline build.
-Select **Build Periodically** to configure a timer to trigger the pipeline build.
+Schedule the pipeline build at a specific time by setting the **Start Time** and schedule periodical builds by setting the **Repeat Pattern**.
 Select **Trigger By New Snapshot**, then a background job will periodically check for new snapshots on the PC server of the first stage (see steps below).
 If a new snapshot is created on the PC, a new pipeline build will start.
 The time interval for the background job to query for new snapshots can be set [in the Settings tab](../administration/administration-settings-configuration.html#pipeline-configuration).

  2. Click the ![][pipeline_add_stage] icon to add a new stage.